 Major concerns about a section near Birdlip, locally dubbed the "road to hell", led to the meeting between MPs and Patrick McLoughlin.

 The minister was "sympathetic" to their concerns, according to a Department for Transport (DfT) spokesman.

-County Council head Mark Hawthorne said it had reached "the highest level".'One voice'
+County Council head Mark Hawthorne said it had reached "the highest level".

 Mr Hawthorne was joined by Cotswolds MP Geoffrey Clifton-Brown, Tewkesbury MP Laurence Robertson and senior Highways Agency staff at the meeting with Mr McLoughlin.

 Mr Clifton-Brown's office said it was made clear in the meeting that a "strong case" was needed to get the road improvements included in the next round of major Highways Agency projects.